 Most deals are costly

 Finding investors can take months, sometimes years.

-Plus, you'll need to prepare a huge amount of documentation before they’ll consider investing in your company, particularly for venture capital and private equity funding rounds.
+Plus, you'll need to prepare a huge amount of documentation before investors will consider investing in your company, particularly for venture capital and PE investments.

-Legal fees and closing fees are just part of the agreement, and depending on the deal type, you'll often pay out for warrants when your company lists or is bought up.
+Legal fees and closing fees are just part of the agreement, and depending on the deal type, you'll often pay out for warrants when your company is listed or is bought by another.